phanirajkiran/bPI/kernel/aux/flight_controller/README.md

 the flight controller.

 After a short startup delay the green LED should blink.
-This means it waits for the start condition, which is to lower throttle.
+This means it waits for the start condition.
 Then it changes to flying mode and it should blink faster.

+start condition: an additional input switch is used for this. you need >4 receiver channels for this to work.

 ##### Debugging #####
 For testing, enable FLIGHT_CONTROLLER_DEBUG_MODE in common.hpp.